rloper12/edge-task-sync/README.md

    - 🟢 **Green**: Connected to server

 2. **Test Synchronization**:
-   - Open the app on multiple devices/emulators
+   - Open the app on multipe devices/emulators or open http://localhost:3000/db-view to see a realtime view of the server's data
    - Create a task on one device
-   - It should appear on all other connected devices within seconds
+   - It should appear on all other connected devices
    - Disconnect WiFi and create a task - it should only appear locally
    - Reconnect WiFi - tasks should sync automatically

-3. - **Database Viewer**: The server includes a web-based database viewer accessible at `/db-view` for debugging and monitoring.

 ### Troubleshooting